tonytvo/blog-generator/content/blog/atomic-habits/index.md

 - Sorites Paradox
   - One small action won’t change your life.
-  - Eventually, if you maintain a habit, one small action will be the “tipping point”.
+  - Eventually, if you maintain a habit, one small action will be the “tipping point.”

 - Feeling ==> Design
 - How do I know which rule to apply?